valkey-io/valkey-doc/docs/interact/programmability/_index.md

 #### Read-only script history

-Read-only scripts and read-only script commands were introduced in Redis 7.0
+Read-only scripts and read-only script commands were introduced in Redis OSS 7.0

-* Before Redis 7.0.1 `PUBLISH`, `SPUBLISH` and `PFCOUNT` were not considered write commands in scripts
+* Before Redis OSS 7.0.1 `PUBLISH`, `SPUBLISH` and `PFCOUNT` were not considered write commands in scripts
-* Before Redis 7.0.1 the `no-writes` [flag](/topics/lua-api#script_flags) did not imply `allow-oom`
+* Before Redis OSS 7.0.1 the `no-writes` [flag](/topics/lua-api#script_flags) did not imply `allow-oom`
-* Before Redis 7.0.1 the `no-writes` flag did not permit the script to run during write pauses.
+* Before Redis OSS 7.0.1 the `no-writes` flag did not permit the script to run during write pauses.

 The recommended approach is to use the standard scripting commands with the `no-writes` flag unless you need one of the previously mentioned features.